 Tribal complies with all applicable employment law relating to employee terms and conditions, including pay and ensuring compliance with applicable minimum wage legislation.

-Our Wellbeing at Work Policy re-enforces Tribal’s commitment to addressing health and wellbeing of our people.
-The impacts of the global pandemic have resulted in significant enhancements to our approach to the health and wellbeing of our people.
-Through our Employee Assistance Programme we have introduced access for all employees globally to a Wellbeing Support service where they can access a qualified counsellor and benefit from up to six face-to-face counselling sessions to help with issues such as depression, child support, bereavement, anxiety and panic attacks, stress, dealing with conflict and relationships.
+Our Wellbeing at Work Policy re-enforces Tribal’s commitment to addressing health and wellbeing of our people and we continue to maintain significant enhancements in our approach to the health and wellbeing of our people.
+Through our Employee Assistance Programme we have introduced global access to a Wellbeing Support service for all employees where they can access a qualified counsellor and benefit from up to six face-to-face counselling sessions to help with issues such as depression, child support, bereavement, anxiety and panic attacks, stress, dealing with conflict and relationships.
 Support is also provided for Financial Wellbeing and Physical Wellbeing.

-Other initiatives included a refreshed flexible working policy, tailored programmes to help our people navigate the stresses and anxieties of lockdown, and additional support such as home workstation assessments by ergonomic specialists.
-This support was offered to all our people.
-Throughout the pandemic we communicated regularly with our employees and obtained their feedback on the new challenges faced by them, which informed the development and enhancement of our health and wellbeing resources offered.
+Other initiatives include a refreshed flexible working policy, tailored programmes to help our people navigate the stresses and anxieties of global events, and additional support such as home workstation assessments by ergonomic specialists.
+This support is offered to all our people.

 Tribal requests information from prospective suppliers to ensure that they meet certain criteria including (but not limited to): Health and Safety; International Organization for Standardization (“ISO”) certifications; insurances; equality and diversity and environmental policies; policies evidencing compliance with the terms of the Act.
 These criteria are used as part of the process to select suppliers and we request updated versions of these key documents/certifications on an annual basis.
 The specific question we ask is: What steps does your company take to ensure compliance with the Modern Slavery Act 2015?